Let’s talk abuot turnkey franchises.

 Such a deal.

 According to Item “J“- in the FDD, The Goin’ Postal team “Will arrange and pay for the build-out and Store set-up costs for the Turn-Key Franchisee’s Store, to include materials, furniture, and equipment, and pay the cost to hire a licensed contractor to perform interior finishing details.
 This cost allocation is based upon a standard 1,200 square foot location already in a ‘vanilla box’ condition”

-Franchisees could also spend more time learning the system.
+Secondly, franchisees, if they just “turn the key,” could also spend more time learning the system.
 They could go over the operating manual a few more times.
-They could spend more time looking for qualified employees.
-There’s lots to do when you’re a new franchisee-before your business even opens.
+Plus, they could spend more time looking for qualified employees.
+After all, there’s a lot to do when you’re a new franchisee-before your business even opens.

 Finally, what are your thoughts on this turnkey franchise operation?